Trouble with Words: Reading and the Dyslexic Student

 By Bob Georgeff, M.A.

 I once watched a well-known speaker give a talk about how he had achieved success in the business world.
-He used a whiteboard as he spoke and was making spelling errors.
-He turned to the audience, grinning and said, "I know I'm making spelling mistakes up here, but remember: it's the C and D students who grow up and hire the A and B students later in life."
-As the audience laughed, I was reminded of my cousin, who once confided that he had dyslexia, yet this didn't stop him from building a very successful business that grew to more than 50 employees.
-He hired a mutual friend of ours, an A student, to be his accountant.
+He used a whiteboard as he spoke, but made some spelling errors.
+He turned to the audience, grinning and said, "I know I'm spelling some of these words wrong, but remember: it's the C and D students who grow up and hire the A and B students later in life."
+As the audience laughed, I was reminded of a friend, who once confided that he had dyslexia, yet this didn't stop him from building a very successful business that grew to more than 50 employees.
+He hired a mutual friend, who was an A student, to be his accountant.

 The International Dyslexia Association's adopted a definition of Dyslexia in 2002 as follows: